IBMIntegration/ibm-event-streams/instana-es-metrics.md

 For more information on  [Dynamic Focus Query](https://www.ibm.com/docs/en/instana-observability/current?topic=instana-filtering-dynamic-focus#syntax)

 ### Create Custom Payloads
 This step is optional.
-You can inlcude some additional information in the alert body.
+You can include some additional information in the alert body.
 Settings -> Custom Payload -> Add Row.
 ![](images/44.jpg)